What is sales enablement?

 Word spread as sales analysts were joined by tech analysts at firms like Forrester | SiriusDecisions, Gartner, IDC and Aragon Research.
 In 2013, the Sales Enablement Society was born, officially establishing sales enablement as a profession.

-A recent survey conducted by Forrester and the Sales Enablement Society found 75% of B2B sales organizations have a dedicated sales enablement function, which will continue to grow.
+A survey conducted by Forrester and the Sales Enablement Society found 75% of B2B sales organizations have a dedicated sales enablement function, which will continue to grow.
 The market has seen rapid expansion since 2005, with a massive increase in investment and development occurring in the past five years alone.
 With interest in sales enablement on a steady upward trend, the market is estimated to hit the $30 billion mark by 2026.

-What’s new in 2022
+What’s new in 2024

 • The unified sales enablement platform approach